microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 SPIR-V version and extension
 ----------------------------

-In the **defult** mode (without ``-fspv-extension=<extension>`` command-line option), SPIR-V CodeGen will try its best to use the lowest SPIR-V version, and only require higher SPIR-V versions and extensions when they are truly needed for translating the input source code.

-For example, unless `Shader Model 6.0 wave intrinsics`_ are used, the generated SPIR-V will always be of version 1.0.
-The ``SPV_KHR_multivew`` extension will not be emitted unless you use ``SV_ViewID``.
+SPIR-V CodeGen provides two command-line options for fine-grained SPIR-V target environment (hence SPIR-V version) and SPIR-V extension control:

+- ``-fspv-target-env=``: for specifying SPIR-V target environment
+- ``-fspv-extension=``: for specifying allowed SPIR-V extensions

+``-fspv-target-env=`` only accepts ``vulkan1.0`` and ``vulkan1.1`` right now.
+If such an option is not given, the CodeGen defaults to ``vulkan1.0``.
+When targeting ``vulkan1.0``, trying to use features that are only available in Vulkan 1.1 (SPIR-V 1.3), like `Shader Model 6.0 wave intrinsics`_, will trigger a compiler error.

-You can of course have fine-grained control of what extensions are permitted in the CodeGen using the **explicit** mode, turned on by the ``-fspv-extension=<extension>`` command-line option.
-Only extensions supplied via ``-fspv-extension=`` will be used.
+If ``-fspv-extension=`` is not specified, the CodeGen will select suitable SPIR-V extensions to translate the source code.
+Otherwise, only extensions supplied via ``-fspv-extension=`` will be used.
 If that does not suffice, errors will be emitted explaining what additional extensions are required to translate what specific feature in the source code.
 If you want to allow all KHR extensions, you can use ``-fspv-extension=KHR``.

 Legalization, optimization, validation
 --------------------------------------